-- (1) If Safe Food amends, suspends or cancels an accreditation under section 53, notice and particulars of the amendment, suspension or cancellation must be given to the accreditation holder. - (2) The notice must state- - (a) the decision and the reasons for it; and - (b) that the holder may appeal against the decision; and - (c) how to appeal. - (3) An amendment takes effect from the day stated in the notice. - (4) If Safe Food suspends the accreditation, it is ineffective during the period of suspension. - (5) The suspension- - (a) may be for the period Safe Food decides; and - (b) has effect from- - (i) the day the notice is given; or - (ii) if a later day is stated in the notice-the stated day. - (6) If Safe Food cancels the accreditation, it ceases to have effect from- - (a) the day the notice is given; or - (b) if a later day is stated in the notice-the stated day.
+- (1) If Safe Food amends, suspends or cancels an accreditation under section 53, Safe Food must give the accreditation holder an information notice for the decision to amend, suspend or cancel the accreditation. - (2) An amendment takes effect from the day stated in the information notice. - (3) If Safe Food suspends the accreditation, it is ineffective during the period of suspension. - (4) The suspension- - (a) may be for the period Safe Food decides; and - (b) has effect from- - (i) the day the information notice is given; or - (ii) if a later day is stated in the information notice-the stated day. - (5) If Safe Food cancels the accreditation, it ceases to have effect from- - (a) the day the information notice is given; or - (b) if a later day is stated in the information notice-the stated day.